hemanth-narra/Hemanth-narra/Bulletproof-File-Sync-Setup-for-CA-Office.md

 Do this on every machine (takes 10 seconds):

-1. Open File Explorer → This PC → right-click on C: drive → New → Folder → name it exactly **ClientDATA** (all caps, no spaces).
+1. Open File Explorer → This PC → right-click on C: drive → New → Folder → name it exactly **ClientDATA**.
 2. Inside it, I created a clean structure that every article and partner now follows religiously:

  ```